AkaCoder404/AkaCoder404.github.io/_posts/2022-11-01-What-the-fork?.md

 This article focuses on calculating the total number of proccesses in a code that uses fork().
 But first lets describe fork briefly.

 In an operating system, particularly in the context of the Unix operating system, the term **fork**, or the function `fork`, is an operation where a process creates a copy of itself in order to start the execution of a different process.
 This copy, known as "child process", then calls the `exec` system call to overlay itself with the other program, basically ending execution of former program in favor of the other.
-The fork operation creates a **seperate** address space for the child, but the child has an exact copy of all the memory segments of the parent process.
+The fork operation creates a **seperate** address space for the child, but the child has an exact copy of all the memory segments of the parent process[^1].
 In short, fork allows user procceses to start other proccess while running.

 ## How to Fork?
 The fork function is quite simple, here is a "Hello World" of forking.